Skip to content

 Table of Contents

-1. Add to an allowance while creating a detailed COR
+1. Applying an Allowance draw while creating a COR

-2. Add to an allowance from the COR Log
+2. Applying an allowance draw from the COR Log

 3. Add Allowance Draws to Change Order Requests (CORs) in Bulk